Stardown-app/Stardown/README.md

 ## privacy

-Stardown will never sell any data to anyone, and does not collect nor send any data anywhere besides putting links into your clipboard.
+Stardown will never sell any data to anyone, and does not collect nor send any of your data anywhere besides putting markdown text into your clipboard.

+If you use Stardown's feature that copies links for multiple tabs simultaneously, the first time you do, Stardown will request to "read your browsing history" or "access browser tabs" because that's the only way for an extension to see the titles and URLs of all tabs ([source for Chromium](https://developer.chrome.com/docs/extensions/reference/permissions-list#gc-wrapper:~:text=Warning%20displayed%3A-,read%20your%20browsing%20history.,-%22topSites%22), [source for Firefox](https://extensionworkshop.com/documentation/develop/request-the-right-permissions/#request-permissions-at-runtime#add-information-about-permissions-to-your-extensions-amo-page#advised-permissions:~:text=tabs-,access%20browser%20tabs,-topSites)).
+Granting this permission does NOT give access to existing browsing history; the request message only says that because malicious extensions that can see the titles and URLs of all tabs could start manually gathering your browsing activity.
+The permission can be revoked at any time.
+Other browser extensions that request direct, immediate, and complete access to browsing history, unlike Stardown, use request messages such as "read and change your browsing history on all signed-in devices" or "access browsing history".

 ## settings